MrAjMann/DnD_Character_Creator/README.md

 The second API call is for **Classes** E.g Warlock, Sorcerer, barbarian etc. Once the mvp is completed for the App then i want to add further calls to provide more information and allow further expansion of the character class.

 **Create A D&D Character:**
+The creation of a D&D Character will be the main focus of the who application however it is also a feature in itself.
+As you go through the application you will be writing to a csv file, retrieving from api's and gaining user input

 **Delete A D&D Character:**
+As you can have multiple characters created you can also view all charcters and delete each character individually, or delete all characters together.

 ### Outline